-Failure to comply with consumer protection legislation and marketing laws could harm the Company's reputation and result in fees and other sanctions.
+Failure to comply with consumer protection legislation and marketing laws risk to harm the Company's reputation and result in fees and other sanctions which will have an adverse effect on the Company's reputation and results of operation.
 Furthermore, changes in such laws and regulations could require the Company to change its business practices.
-There is a risk that any violations of applicable consumer protection or marketing laws or changes in such laws would have an adverse effect on the Company's business, financial condition and results of operations.